Euclidean mirrors: enhanced vacuum decay from reflected instantons: Assisted mechanism: fields without poles

 The corresponding intersection point is

-Thus, for $N > 2$ we may expect the prediction with $x_4^\mathsf{p} = x_4^\mathrm{i}$ to be even more accurate compared to the latter case with $N=2$.
-Thus, no additional improvements (i.e. $\delta,\Delta$) would be needed.
-Such a higher order super Gaussian field will behave almost as the previously discussed bell-shaped Sauter/Lorentzian fields having poles.
-The $\epsilon$ dependence will vanish with increasing $N$.
+Thus, for $N > 2$ we may expect the prediction with $x_4^\mathsf{p} = x_4^\mathrm{i}$ to be even more accurate compared to the latter case with $N=2$, means no additional need for corrections $\delta,\Delta$.
+Therefore higher order super Gaussians as in \eqref{eq:gaussianN-field} will behave almost as fields with poles.
+The $\epsilon$ dependence will be suppressed with increasing $N$.
 The vacuum pair production rate $\mathcal{R}$ will be enhanced even more, simply due to

+Note that the latter limit coincides with the reflection point for a weak Lorentzian field.